 - We brought our camera.
 We took that risk and we got robbed for it once.
 Coen figures there is no use in being a photographer if you don’t bring your camera.
 It’s part of the deal.
 Just know you increase the likelihood of robbery when bringing a camera (or Smartphone).

-We loved Brasília’s modern architecture, especially by Oscar Niemeyer.
-It is one of the cities we explored during the day as well as night, when the buildings are beautifully lit. (read more here).
+We loved Brasília, a UNESCO World Heritage Site, modern architecture, especially by Oscar Niemeyer.
+It is one of the cities we explored during the day as well as at night when the buildings are beautifully lit.

 Another reason to visit Brasília is when you love landscaped gardens.
 Burle Marx designed many landscapes in Brasília, often around the Oscar Niemeyer’s buildings.

 2a – Cuiabá, Gateway to the northern Pantanal